KhaldounN/Files-/README.md

 # Weather Prediction
  Weather Prediction

+go to final project file to access to actual project. all files out of the final project folder is for experiments

 this is a group project for students in Barcelona technology school.

-the idea is to use KNeighborsClassifier to predict weather (rain level , temprature, claud level).
+the idea is to use KNeighborsClassifier to predict weather by using the previous 7 days data   (rain level , temprature, claud level).

-if you input a date that program will search in the database for the information about the last 7 days and create prediction based on it .
+in the file called PDF you can see the project infrastructure.

  professor : Guillermo Alonso

  students name :
          Sangmoo.Park , Khaldoun Al-naierat